llm-bible/llm-bible.github.io/_publications/sun2022investigating.markdown

 citations: 123
 bibkey: sun2022investigating
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2202.04903'}]
-tags: [Interpretability and Explainability, Applications]
+tags: [Applications, Interpretability and Explainability]
 ---
 What does it mean for a generative AI model to be explainable?
 The emergent discipline of explainable AI (XAI) has made great strides in helping people